malzarah/DW8086/Data Wizard's Work Plan.md

 > 2 hours time frame to wait for a member to repond to messages posted on slack else call the required person

 ### Group Meeting Details
-* In person meeting every Thursday after class
+* In person meeting every Thursday after class.
->If skipped any meeting on thursday, shall meet over ZOOM on the same weekend.
+>If any Thursday after class meeting is cancelled, group shall meet over ZOOM on the weekend.